ashirbadIndia/SpringBootREST/README.md

 # SpringBootREST
-Write a server using Java Stack(SpringBoot) and write APIs of the create, update, delete, fetch list and fetch details of the employee.
+Q. Write a server using Java Stack(SpringBoot) and write APIs of the create, update, delete, fetch list and fetch details of the employee.

 Authentication Method: Header-based authentication with client id and client secret